jappeace/jappeaceApplication/content/mtl.md

 the messages to some database for example.

 I'll tap out here.
-This was supposed to be a short addendum on someone else's blogpost.
-I think at this point I dumped all my knowledge on MTL and extended it a bit as well.
+This was supposed to be a short note on someone else's blogpost, which spiraled into dumping all my knowledge on MTL and extending it a bit as well.
 For example I didn't even know about the defaults mechanism [Alexis talked about](https://lexi-lambda.github.io/blog/2017/04/28/lifts-for-free-making-mtl-typeclasses-derivable/).
+I'll tap out here, thanks for reading.

 Let me know if you have any strong opinions on this style.
 Love it or hate it, I'd like to know!